 With genetic testing, there are generally three different results that we can get: a positive, a negative, or a variant of uncertain significance (VUS).

-Gene mutations can also travel in families in different inheritance patterns, so finding out which gene is causing a particular health problem in a family may help to determine what other family members may be at risk and should also consider genetic testing.
+Pathogenic variants can also travel in families in different inheritance patterns, so finding out which gene is causing a particular health problem in a family may help to determine what other family members may be at risk and should also consider genetic testing.

 A specialist in genetics, such as a genetic counselor, can help you understand how a positive genetic testing result may affect your health, and how it may affect the health of family members.